dhughes/lluminary/README.md

    end
    ```

-   When used in output schemas, the LLM will be instructed to return the hash with all its nested fields in the correct structure.
-All hash keys will be strings, not symbols, since Lluminary is creating hashes from deserialized JSON returned by the LLM.
+   When used in output schemas, the LLM will be instructed to return the struct with all its nested fields in the correct structure.
+All struct keys will be strings, not symbols, since Lluminary is creating structs from deserialized JSON returned by the LLM.
+Also, the data will be deserialized into a Ruby `Hash` (not a real `Struct`).

 All of these field definitions allow nil values by default, ensuring that optional data can be omitted.